 News

 Home / News / What Is Polyaluminium Chloride (PAC)?
-Comprehensive Guide for Water Treatment Professionals
+Complete Guide

 Jun.
 06, 2025

 Polyaluminium chloride (PAC) is a highly effective inorganic polymer coagulant widely used in water treatment systems—both municipal and industrial.
 Its unique molecular structure and high charge density enable rapid destabilization of suspended solids, turbidity removal, and sludge volume reduction.
-This guide covers everything you need to know about PAC: what it is, how it works, its chemical properties, applications, dosing strategies, advantages, and best practices for optimal performance.
+This guide explains everything about PAC.
+It covers what PAC is, how it works, and its chemical properties.
+You will also learn about its applications, dosing strategies, advantages, and best practices for the best results.

 1. Introduction to Polyaluminium Chloride (PAC)

 Polyaluminium chloride (often abbreviated PAC) is an inorganic polymer formed by partial neutralization of aluminum chloride with a base—typically aluminum hydroxide.
 It exists as a yellowish to light-brown powder or liquid and is highly soluble in water.
-PAC’s effectiveness as a coagulant stems from its high molecular weight and polymeric aluminum hydroxide species, which facilitate rapid charge neutralization and floc formation in various water matrices.
+PAC works well as a coagulant because it has a high molecular weight.
+Its polymeric aluminum hydroxide helps quickly neutralize charges and form flocs in different types of water.

 2. Chemical Composition and Structure